apache/nuttx/configs/sama5d4-ek/README.txt

          CONFIG_SAMA5D4EK_HSMCI0_MOUNT_FSTYPE="vfat"
          CONFIG_SAMA5D4EK_HSMCI0_MOUNT_MOUNTPOINT="/bin"

-    5. General build directions:
+    6a.
+General build directions (boot from SD card):

         $ cd nuttx/tools                    : Go to the tools sub-directory
         $ ./configure.sh sama5d4-ek/kernel  : Establish this configuration
         $ cd ..                             : Back to the NuttX build directory : Edit setenv.sh to use the correct path
         $ . ./setenv.sh                     : Set up the PATH variable
-       $ make                              : Build the kernel
-                                           : This should create the nuttx ELF
+        $ make                              : Build the kerne with a dummy ROMFS image : This should create the nuttx ELF
-       $ make export                       : Create the kernel export package : You should have a file like nuttx-export-*.zip
+        $ make export                       : Create the kernel export package : You should have a file like : nuttx-export-*.zip
         $ cd apps/                          : Go to the apps/ directory
         $ tools/mkimport.sh -x <zip-file>   : Use the full path to nuttx-export-*.zip
+        $ make import                       : This will build the file system.

+      You will then need to copy the files from apps/bin to an SD card to create the the bootable SD card.

+    6b.
+General build directions (boot from ROMFS image):

+        $ cd nuttx/tools                    : Go to the tools sub-directory
+        $ ./configure.sh sama5d4-ek/kernel  : Establish this configuration
+        $ cd ..                             : Back to the NuttX build directory : Edit setenv.sh to use the correct path
+        $ . ./setenv.sh                     : Set up the PATH variable
+        $ touch configs/sama5d4-ek/include/boot_romfsimg.h
+        $ make                              : Build the kernel with a dummy ROMFS image : This should create the nuttx ELF
+        $ make export                       : Create the kernel export package : You should have a file like : nuttx-export-*.zip
+        $ cd apps/                          : Go to the apps/ directory
+        $ tools/mkimport.sh -x <zip-file>   : Use the full path to nuttx-export-*.zip
         $ make import                       : This will build the file system
+        $ tools/mkromfsimg.sh               : Create the real ROMFS image
+        $ mv boot_romfsimg.h ../nuttx/configs/sama5d4-ek/include/boot_romfsimg.h
+        $ cd nuttx/                         : Rebuild the system with the correct
+        $ make clean_context all            : ROMFS file system

     STATUS:

     2014-9-4: The kernel works up to the point where the nsh 'init'